Noisy Interactive Quantum Communication: Results in Other Models

 \subsection{Quantum Model with Adversarial Errors}

-\begin{theorem} Given an adversarial channel in the quantum model with error rate strictly smaller than $\frac{1}{6}$, we can simulate any noiseless protocol of length $N$ over this channel using a number of transmission linear in $N$.
-More precisely, there exists a constant $c > 0$ such that for arbitrary small $\epsilon > 0$, there exist a communication rate $R_C > 0$ and an alphabet size $q \in \mathbb{N}$ such that for all noiseless protocol lengths $N \in 2 \mathbb{N}$, there exists a universal simulator $S$ in the quantum model of length $N^\prime$ with communication rate at least $R_C$, transmission alphabet size $q$, which succeeds with error $2^{- c N}$ at simulating all noiseless protocols of length $N$ against all adversary in $\A_{\frac{1}{6} - \epsilon}^Q$. \end{theorem}
+We turn our attention to two-party protocols where there is no prior entanglement and the communication is over noisy \emph{quantum\/} channels.
+Given an adversarial channel in the quantum model with error rate strictly smaller than $\tfrac{1}{6}$, we can simulate any noiseless protocol of length $N$ over this channel using a number of transmissions linear in $N$.
+More precisely, we show the following.
+(See~\cref{sec:nqucommqu} for the definition of $\A_{\tfrac{1}{6} - \epsilon, q, N^\prime}^\rQ \; $ mentioned in the theorem.) \begin{theorem} There exists a constant $c > 0$ such that for arbitrarily small $\epsilon > 0$, there exist a communication rate $R_\rC > 0$ and an alphabet size $q \in \mathbb{N}$ such that for all~$N \in 2 \mathbb{N}$, there exists a universal simulator $S$ for noiseless quantum protocols of length~$N$ with the following properties.
+The simulator~$S$ is in the quantum model, has length $N^\prime$, communication rate at least $R_\rC$, and transmission alphabet size $q$.
+Further, the simulation succeeds with error at most $2^{- c N}$ for all noiseless protocols of length $N$ against all adversaries in $\A_{\tfrac{1}{6} - \epsilon, q, N^\prime}^\rQ \; $. \end{theorem}